 Colon Cancer Blood Test Ensures Accurate Result

 The blood test for colon cancer screening is well accepted nationwide.
-Research shows that this procedure has 95% accuracy compared to colonoscopy procedure.
+Research shows that this procedure has 95% accuracy compared to colonoscopy procedures in Thailand.

-The state-of-the-art technology is undoubtedly noticeable and is still improving.
-However, ignoring colon cancer screening is the primary factor causing an increased number of the patients with the said disease.
-Most of the patients seek medical help only when the symptoms already show or in the late stage which complicates the treatment and chances to cure cancer.
+The state-of-the-art technology is still improving.
+However, ignoring colon cancer screening is the primary factor causing an increased number of the patients with colon cancer.
+Most of the patients seek medical help only when the symptoms are already showing or in the late stages of the disease, which complicates the treatment and lowers the chances of curing the cancer.

-So, it is highly suggested that people age over 45 years old are generally fall in a risky group and should have a colon cancer screening.
-Detecting the early stage of cancer can promote early treatment as well and emphasize colon cancer cure.
+So, people over 45 years of age generally are in a risky group and should have regular colon cancer screenings.
+Detecting the early stages of cancer can promote early treatment and provide one with the best chances of curing colon cancer.